yamanakah/yamanakah.github.io/_posts/2020-08-12-jekyll-page.md

   - websites
   - tutorial
 ---
+## This post is a work in progress
 Create a Github repository for the websites content on Github.com and clone it on your machine.

 Go to the repository and create a new Jekyll project > jekyll new . --force